 I said in Part 1 and Part 2, if attenders are asleep, not interested, or the lesson does not “feel” like it applies to them, they will learn less.
 If they are bored, their attention is not in the room, they are not involved in the class, or the same teaching method is used week after week, they will learn less.
-I mentioned Marlene Lefever’s article entitled 38 Ways to Wake Up Your Class, Previously, I have shared the first twenty of her suggested ways to wake up your class.
+I mentioned Marlene Lefever’s article entitled 38 Ways to Wake Up Your Class (which is no longer available).
+Previously, I have shared the first twenty of her suggested ways to wake up your class.
 Now, consider which of the next nine of her suggestions (in all capitals followed by my commentary) you could use with your class this week:

 - RETHINK DISCUSSION QUESTIONS [TO LEAD] STUDENTS TO THINK BEYOND THE CONTENT TO WHAT THE CONTENT REALLY MEANS.
 Avoid asking yes/no or one-word-response questions.
 Give them time to think and respond.
 In Josh Hunt‘s book, Disciple-making Teacher, he shares ten useful types of questions that lead students to think more deeply.
 Check out The Skillful Use of Questions in Teaching Adults for more information.

 - GIVE SEVERAL LEARNING OPTIONS IN ADDITION TO MEMORIZATION.
 My adult Sunday School class is currently memorizing a key verse every week during the month.
 Lefever, however, points out that only about 30% of students are excellent at memorization.
 She encourages affirming those who are excellent at it, but she also encourages offering other otpions like having learners report on how they lived the verse during the week, paraphrasing it, or illustrating it.